HenrikJoreteg/worker-proof/README.md

 ## credits

-Big thanks to @DevelopIt for reviewing this and for the MessageChannel idea!
+Big thanks to [@developit](https://github.com/developit) for reviewing this and for the MessageChannel idea!
 He's also released some awesome libs for working with workers like: [greenlet](https://github.com/developit/greenlet), [workerize](https://github.com/developit/workerize), and [others](https://github.com/developit?utf8=%E2%9C%93&tab=repositories&q=worker&type=&language=).

 I post all my dev-related stuff on Twitter if you want to follow me there: [@HenrikJoreteg](http://twitter.com/henrikjoreteg).